Lysoul/todo-list/docs/db.md

         int id PK
         string title
         string description
-        priorities priority "Enum type"
+        task_priority priority "Enum type"
-        timestampz started_at "The time that task start" timestampz ended_at "The time that task ended" timestamptz created_at
+        timestamptz started_at "The time that task start" timestamptz ended_at "The time that task ended" timestamptz created_at
         timestamptz updated_at
     }